 It’s essential to have insurance for your bicycle.
-However, at times, the world of bicycle insurance can be somewhat confusing.
+However, at times, the world of bicycle insurance can be confusing.
 Which type of cover should you take?
-Who is covered?
+Who's covered?
 And exactly what is covered in your policy?

 Well, worry no more!
 We’ve put together a comprehensive list of how insurance works in the world of cycling.
 This is bicycle insurance, explained.

 Getting the right insurance for your bike involves more than simply making sure it’s covered.
 Not all cyclists are the same, and some require different types of insurance.
 As a cyclist, you have several options when it comes to protecting your prized bike.